TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-This other website is a `GitBucket` instance.
+The service on port 8080 is a `GitBucket` instance.

 <br />